thorade/atom-language-modelica3/README.md

 At some later point, I might submit this package to the Atom.io package index
 https://atom.io/packages
 To use this package today,
-you can just copy the content of this repo to you Atom packages directory:
+you can just clone this repository into your Atom packages directory:
 ```
 cd ~/.atom/packages
 git clone https://github.com/thorade/atom-language-modelica3